 An Elegant Blazer

 A blazer is a casually cut jacket, hanging in your wardrobe.
-It often looks like a suit jacket, and is generally distinguished from a sport coat as a more formal garment and tailored from solid color fabrics.
-Blazers were originally tailored as part of a uniforms for example, an airline’s employees, students of a particular school, members of sports clubs, and athletes, but just like many other fashion items, they have evolved and found their way into women’s wardrobes, usually worn outdoors.
+It often looks like a suit jacket and is generally distinguished from a sport coat as a more formal garment and tailored from solid color fabrics.
+Blazers were originally tailored as part of uniforms, for example, an airline’s employees, students of a particular school, members of sports clubs, and athletes, but just like many other fashion items, they have evolved and found their way into women’s wardrobes, usually worn outdoors.

 Yes!
 There’s a touch of Africa for every number.

 Ever wondered what your wardrobe would look like if you didn’t have a day dress?
 That cute casual outfit, you throw on when you’re headed in the day.
 Whether worn to work, or semiformal festivities such as luncheons, recitals, and afternoon bridal showers, it’s simply a dress intended to be worn during the day.

 Even though pants are now an acceptable dress form for many daytime celebrations, the day dress still serves its unique purpose.
 It is a versatile piece of clothing for a woman’s wardrobe.
 Why leave the print out of the equation?

 Mix it up dresses with these vibrant new creations.
 Don’t be afraid, they’ve come to stay.